LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    zone: iplant
    password: <CyVerse_password>

-If successful, obtain the databases and move them to your <DATABASE> folder:
+If successful, obtain the databases and move them to your :code:`<DATABASE>` folder:

 .. code::